 Call Us | 318-377-1555

-Drug Possession with Intent to Sell or Distribute in Louisiana
+Drug Possession with Intent to Distribute in Louisiana

 Drug Possession Attorney in Shreveport, Bossier City, Monroe, & Ruston, LA

-Defense Strategies For Intent To Sell In Louisiana
+Defense Strategies For Intent To Distribute In Louisiana

 When you hire an attorney to represent you in your drug possession case, it’s important to ask them about their viable defense strategies.
 There are multiple strategies that can be used to mitigate the charges you face and reduce the penalties.
 Common defense strategies for possession of drugs with the intent to sell include: